Table of Contents

 180gram gatefold vinyl edition; liner notes by Brian Satterwhite

-The John Williams Jurassic Park Soundtrack Collection 4-CD set (2016)
+The John Williams Jurassic Park Soundtrack Collection (2016)

 La-La Land Records LLCD1409